The slow death of CSS vendor prefixes

 Safari supports text-decoration-color, text-decoration-line and text-decoration-style without a prefix.
 The text-decoration property is meant to work as a shorthand for all three.
 In Safari, however, text-decoration can only set text-decoration-line. text-decoration: underline; works. text-decoration: underline orange wavy; doesn’t. -webkit-text-decoration works correctly when setting all three properties.

-text-stroke and text-fill-color have never been successfully standardised, but -webkit-text-stroke and -webkit-text-fill-color work in every browser.
+text-stroke and text-fill-color have never been standardised, but -webkit-text-stroke and -webkit-text-fill-color work in every browser.

 Similarly, line-clamp has still not been been standardised.
 There is currently no line-clamp property implemented in any browser, only -webkit-line-clamp, which only works in conjunction with two other prefixed non-standard properties: